mk12/sicp/notes/lecture.md

 ### Layered system

 - When we wrote the square root procedure, we used layers of abstraction.
-Someone else could have written `good-enough?`.
+Someone else could have written `good-enough?` for us without understanding the rest.

 > So the crucial idea is that when we're building things, we divorce the task of building things from the task of implementing the parts.
 And in a large system, of course, we have abstraction barriers like this at lots, and lots, and lots of levels. [@2b.p1]

 - Now we will look at the same issues for data.
-- There are means of combination for data as well, allowing us to combine primitive data into compound data.
+There are means of combination for data as well, allowing us to combine primitive data into compound data.
 - We will also see a methodology for abstraction with data.
-- Key idea: build the system in layers, with abstraction barriers.
+- The key idea is to build the system in layers, with abstraction barriers.

 ### Rational number arithmetic

 - We already know how to express the arithmetic operators for fractions in math.
-- Combining two fractions with addition, subtraction, multiplication, or division produces another fraction.
+- Adding, subtracting, multiplying, or dividing two fractions produces another fraction.
-- The computations are easy---but how to we represent a rational number?
-They are not primitive numbers.
+- The computations are easy---but how to we represent a fraction?
 - We need to apply the strategy of wishful thinking: let's imagine that we have procedures `make-rat`, `numer`, and `denom`.
 - We can implement a procedure for adding rationals like so: